Faculty of PhilosophyJewish Studies – Bachelor 75%

 |Application deadlines||Information about deadlines can be obtained after you have put together a degree program.|

 The Bachelor’s degree programme in Jewish Studies offers students a wide-ranging introduction to Jewish religion, history and culture.
-The degree programme explores the origins of Judaism, including religious texts and their interpretation over time, the history of the Jewish people, Jewish philosophy, art and literature, as well as numerous additional aspects of Jewish life in the present and past.
-Throughout the degree programme students develop their language proficiency (in modern Hebrew, biblical Hebrew, rabbinic Hebrew, Aramaic or Yiddish), enabling them to pursue further study in Israel.
+It explores the origins of Judaism, including religious texts and their interpretation over time, the history of the Jewish people, Jewish philosophy, art and literature, as well as numerous additional aspects of Jewish life in the present and past.
+Throughout the degree programme, students develop their language proficiency (in modern Hebrew, biblical Hebrew, rabbinic Hebrew, Aramaic or Yiddish), enabling them to pursue further study in Israel.

-Building on these newly acquired language skills, students complete an advanced module which offers them insight into the thematic modules, “culture and literature”, “Jewish experiences” and “religion and philosophy”.
+Building on the linguistic and methodological knowledge they have gained, students complete advanced modules.
+Conceived as an interdisciplinary course component, students gain insight into three thematic modules - “culture and literature”, “Jewish experiences” and “religion and philosophy”.